khiemtong/SoundExplorer/README.md

 ## Configuration

-To run the application a configuration object with the relevant SoundCloud API credentials.
+To run the application a configuration object with the relevant SoundCloud API credentials needs to be supplied.

 ````JavaScript
   {